pedropombeiro/LinqContrib/README.md

 Usage
 -----

-The library consists of extension methods to *IEnumerable* and to *IEnumerable&lt;T&gt;*, so you simply need to import the *Linq.Contrib* namespace and take advantage of the new operators.
+The library consists of extension methods to *IEnumerable* and to *IEnumerable&lt;T&gt;*, so you simply need to import the *LinqContrib* namespace and take advantage of the new operators.

 Examples
 -----